ultair1/tierlist/readme.md

 2. On any computer, phone, or tablet on the **same local network**, open a web browser.
 3. Navigate to `http://<YOUR_NAS_IP>:3000` (for example, `http://192.168.1.50:3000`).

 Your tier list application should now be fully functional.
+Currently it is set up as a movie tier list maker, just change the HTML and you can make it whatever you would like to (: